-Others Might Get Tired of Your Insecurity
+1. Others Get Tired of Your Insecurity

 The fear of abandonment creates anxiety in some of us.
-When your partner or friend don’t answer your text messages or they never return your phone call timely, this might be enough to activate your insecurity and send you into panic mode.
+When your partner or friend doesn’t answer your text messages or they never return your phone call timely, this might be enough to activate your insecurity and send you into panic mode.

 You can’t always rely on others to calm you down.

 Even if you have a stable partner or friend, they can’t attend to you 24/7.
-They have their things to do.
+They have things to do.

 No matter how many times they assure you or tell you that they like you, you find it difficult to trust them.
 That’s because your perception of how they perceive you is based on your deep-seated beliefs.
 If you think that people are going to abandon you, you will find more evidence to support your belief.